haowenz/chromap/README.md

 and zlib development files installed.
 Then type `make` in the source code directory to compile.

+TRUST4 is also available form conda, including [bioconda](https://anaconda.org/bioconda/chromap).
+You can install Chromap with `conda install -c bioconda chromap` or `conda install -c liulab-dfci chromap`.

 ### <a name="general"></a>General usage
 Before mapping, an index of the reference needs to be created and saved on the disk: